paraspathak/CPP-File_Explorer/README.md

   3) Navigating to a specified direcotry
   3) Opening files folders
   4) Opening terminal at a specified folder
+  5) Cut/Copy Paste functionality
+  6) Properties of files/folder

   Upcomming Features:
-    1) Properties of files/folder
-    2) Searching for files folder
+   1) Searching for files folder
-    3) Cut/Copy Paste functionality